TaiMino/taisukemino.com/src/pages/dai/index.md

 ```
 Then you would want to borrow DAI from CDP because their smart contract always assumes that 1DAI = 1USD: you can get 100DAI with $100 worth of ETH when in the market you can get only 95DAI.
 Once you make more loans, you could trade DAI in an open market and gain some capital.
 This is essentially free money.

 You are financially incentivized to make more loans if 1DAI is more than 1USD(This is actually another reason why you want to create CDP.)
-Then the contracts issue more tokens, which pull the price down to 1 dollar due to a shorter supply.
+Then the contracts issue more tokens, which pull the price down to 1 dollar due to a larger supply.

 Conversely, if in the market there is oversupply of DAI, the value might be slightly lower than a dollar:
 ```